-GW Pharmaceuticals, a company whose largest investor is UK Prime Minister Theresa May’s husband, Philip May, has received FDA approval for Epidiolex, a new cannabis derived drug to treat childhood epilepsy.
+GW Pharmaceuticals, a company whose largest investor is UK Prime Minister Theresa May’s husband, Philip May’s company Capital Group, has received FDA approval for Epidiolex, a new cannabis derived drug to treat childhood epilepsy.
 The announcement comes just days after the Home Office relaxed the UK’s strictly controlled ban on the medication for two children suffering from related conditions.

 Home Secretary Sajid Javid issued a licence for a batch of cannabis oil, which is illegal in the UK, to treat Billy Caldwell, who suffers from violent epileptic seizures.
 Shortly after the move, Alfie Dingley was also granted a license for the oil, to treat his epilepsy.
 Alfie had previously been denied the medication.